LarsGrevelink/laravel-custom-query-builder/README.md

 In this case when filtering on status as well as title the join will only be forged once instead of multiple times.

-### Select column qualifying
+### Wildcard column qualifying

-We try to make sure that when wildcards are used these are always qualified.
-When using joins values of the original table can be overridden by the joined tables when the column naming is the same.
-While this might be the wanted behaviour we qualify wildcards where used in order to prevent this weird and sometimes hard to find side-effect.
-In case you need more columns you have to request them by adding them to the select statement.
+Using unqualified wildcards in select statements can have side-effects which are hard to find.
+When using joins, values of the original table can be overwritten by the joined tables when the column naming is the same.
+To prevent this behaviour we qualify the unqualified wildcards.
+In case the overwriting is the behaviour you seek, we suggest to specifically add the columns you want to the select statement.
+Instead of making it a side effect, it should be a deliberate choice the developer is aware of.